za3k/za3k.com/aldenmarsh/build.md

  1. Take the standard array: 15, 14, 13, 12, 10, 8
  1. Use standard point buy (27 points)
 1. Allowed **classes and races** definitely include everything in the books listed below.
 For anything else, ask!
  - The Player's Handbook.
 You may use "variant human" if you want.
-Wild magic sorcerers will find surge effects at the DM's discretion.
  - Volo's Guide to Monsters
  - Xanathar's Guide to Everything
  - Tasha's Cauldon of Everything
 1. If you want to tweak your **background** or make a custom background, the answer is yes for anything in the standard "custom background" options, ask me if you want to do anything else
 1. **Languages**.
 All PCs get Aldish (the language of Aldenmarsh) for free, in addition to Common.
+Exotic languages like Celestial are allowed.
 1. **Skill proficiencies**.
 "Intelligence (Noble Education)" is a homebrew skill available to characters who are nobility and may have been educated in Aldenmarsh or around the Magic Sea.
 It's basically like a classical education--good for fiting in with nobility or sounding educated, but not directly useful for anything.
 To take it, replace any one skill proficiency you have.
 1. Starting **equipment**.
 You can choose any of the following methods.
   1. Take the suggested gear for your class and background
   2. Roll for gold as given in the player's handbook.
   3. Take the [average roll](average_gold.md) for your class as given in the player's handbook.
 1. Write a **character bio**.
 Include
   - Why your character is adventuring at all, and why they're adventuring with the party in particular.
-What is their goal for the next week/month/year?
+What is their goal for the next week?
+The next three months?
   - What do they look like physically?
   - What is their personality like?
-  - What's their backstory.
-At least a paragraph, can me more.
+  - What's their backstory?
   - What people or organizations might they have ties with?
 Are the ties good (allies), bad (enemies), or neutral?
-  - Whether they are an Aldish citizen.
-You can choose to have been born in Aldenmarsh, have gotten citizenship later (rare), be here on a special visa that allows travel (rare, explain why), be here on a normal visa that requires you to sleep in the foreign quarter of Canyonport, or be here illegally and travelling freely.
+  - Citizenship status.
 Keep in mind that "exotic" races (ones not in the PHB) are probably foreign, and will probably attract attention.
+You can choose to be:
+    - An Aldish citizen born in Aldenmarsh
+    - Have gotten citizenship later (rare)
+    - Be here on a special visa that allows travel (rare, explain why)
+    - Be here on a normal visa, This requires you to sleep in the foreign quarter of Canyonport, effectively prohibiting leaving the city legally
+    - Be here illegally, but travelling freely anyway.
+  - Your god, and whether you attend the Church of Baneth.
+Aldenmarsh is a theocracy with mandatory church attendance for citizens.
+Going to church doesn't mean you worship Baneth or even like him.
-  - If you are an Aldish citizen, write down your god, and whether you go to the Church of Baneth--the default to the second should be yes.
-If you are a foreigner, write down the god you worship--agnostic is fine but take a look through the list, don't just pick agnostic because you're lazy.
-Allowed gods are mentioned in the [House Rules](house_rules.md).
+    - If you are an Aldish citizen, you almost certainly go to the Church of Baneth.
+You might like Baneth, worship another god, or be agnostic.
+    - Many-to-most Aldish citizens worship Baneth
+    - The allowed gods are Baneth, the Greyhawk gods, and the non-human gods.
+They are found at the back of your player's handbook in an appendix.
+    - Agnostic (no god) is fine as a deliberate choice, but don't pick it as a default because you didn't look through options.
+    - Clerics, paladins etc can't be agnostic.
+If you're a cleric or paladin, talk to the DM for a little extra help with your background and how you'll be treated.
 1. After your first play session, I also recommend making a backup character in case your PC dies.
 This doesn't have to be in roll20, but I'm happy to give you a sheet if you want one.